nam348tnh3gp/ESP32-Lottery/README.md

 Supports **ESP32, ESP32‑S2, ESP32‑C3, ESP32‑S3, ESP32‑C6(coming soo), ESP8266** with automatic core detection, WiFi Manager, Web Dashboard, and Auto Pool Failover.

 ---
+## ⚠️ Disclaimer

+This project is intended **exclusively for educational and research purposes** to demonstrate the capabilities of ESP32 microcontrollers and the principles of the SHA-256 algorithm and Stratum protocol.

+*   **Not a Money-Making Tool**: This is a "lottery miner".
+The probability of it successfully mining a full Bitcoin block is astronomically low.
+You are likely to incur electricity, hardware, and time costs without any financial return.
+*   **No Financial Advice**: Nothing here constitutes financial or investment advice.
+*   **Use at Your Own Risk**: The author(s) assume no liability for any damages, financial losses, or legal consequences resulting from the use of this software.
+You are solely responsible for complying with all applicable laws in your jurisdiction.
+*   **Responsible Use**: This software must not be used for any unauthorized access, botnet creation, or any other illegal activities.
+By using this software, you agree to these terms.
 ## ✨ Features

 | Feature | Description |